indexmod/indexmod/pages/artcom-media.md

 ## The Uskov's scandal

 In 2018, the Editor of the Russian edition of Forbes Nikolai Uskov was dismissed by the decision of the owner; As reasons for dismissal, dissatisfaction with the quality of Uskov's work and his repeated participation in "outside events of other brands" were cited.
-According to Uskov himself, the real reason for the dismissal was the conflict between him and the owner of the publication, Alexander Fedotov <span id="a2">[\[2\]](#f2)</span>.
+According to Uskov himself, the real reason for the dismissal was the conflict between him and the owner of the publication, Alexander Fedotov.

 ## President